pinax/symposion/README.rst

 Pinax
 ------

 Pinax is an open-source platform built on the Django Web Framework.
-It is an ecosystem of reusable Django apps, themes, and starter project templates.
+It is an ecosystem of reusable Django apps, themes, and starter Project templates.
 This collection can be found at http://pinaxproject.com.